ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 ClassicItems exposes some members as public for use in compatibility patches in other mods, including:

-- Tools to implement Beating Embryo behavior for other mods' equipment items
+- Tools to implement Beating Embryo and Ancient Scepter behavior for other mods' equipment items

 For details and instructions on applying these, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/modding.md

 ## Changelog

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md

+**4.1.0**

+- ADDED ITEM: Ancient Scepter!
+Has skill overrides for ALL playable characters, and for each variant per chosen slot, but likely needs a balance pass or two.

 **4.0.0**